gcamarenaprog/gcamarenaprog/README.md

 - 🏢 I'm currently working at **freelance**
 - 👀 I’m interested in **development, computer networks and fortean phenomena**
 - ⚙️ I use daily: `.php`, `.js`, `.html`, `.css`, `.svg`, `.psd`, `.vb`, `.c`, `.vue`, `.ts`
-- 🌱 I’m currently learning **New Web Technologies**
+- 🌱 I’m currently learning **new web technologies**
-- 💬 Ask me about **Fortean Phenomena**
+- 💬 Ask me about **fortean phenomena**
 - 📫 Reach me: [twitter.com/GCamarenaProg](https://twitter.com/GCamarenaProg)
 - ⚡️ Fun fact: I'm a huge fan of **sci-fiction series**
 - 😀 My phrase created when I was **happy ...**

- > "Vivimos una grandiosa novela, en un gran teatro, montado por gente inteligente que le gusta jugar a las marionetas”.
+ > "We live a great novel, in a great theater, put on by intelligent people who like to play puppets."

 <!---
 gcamarenaprog/gcamarenaprog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.